Set up a business bank account

 A business bank account also helps to present your business in a more professional manner when dealing with your customers.

 If you use one account for both business and private purposes, you must clearly identify any personal payments or expenses in your cash book.
 See the ATO's page Setting up your business banking for more information.

 The use of the internet to do banking is increasing to an extent that it is the preferred way to pay invoices.
 The convenience of internet banking allows you to make payments at any time.

 Banks now take extensive security measures to protect your funds.
-You can also see all your transactions, which makes it easy to account for your debits and credits.
-You may also wish to set up direct debits and automatic payments for regular bills, which reduces the risk of errors.
+You can see all your transactions, which makes it easy to account for your debits and credits.
+You may wish to set up direct debits and automatic payments for regular bills, which reduces the risk of errors.

 There are also many great accounting software packages you can use to send invoices and track payments.

 - For more information on record keeping for tax purposes, read managing your small business records on the ATO website.

 - Read our page on how to set up record keeping & accounting systems.

 - Learn how to be PCI compliant when processing electronic card payments securely.
 You can also read about protecting your customers' information.